MaibornWolff/dcos-opendistro/README.md

 A [DC/OS](https://dcos.io/) Framework for [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/).

 (!)
-This is a work-in-progress.
+This is a work-in-progress that has not been tested in production.
 Use at your own risk and only in test clusters.

 ## Getting started